Getting Hairy Could Save Millions Of MenMany men are giving their razors November off to raise awareness and funds for men's health.

 Intermittent Therapy Increases Risk Of Death From Prostate CancerResearchers found that patients on intermittent therapy for prostate cancer had a 10-20% increase in the risk of death.

 Men Less Likely Than Women To See A DoctorWhen it comes to physical examinations between the ages of 15 and 65 men were significantly less likely than women to seek care from a primary care physician.

 Advances In The Battle Against Heart DiseaseGenetic research has led to advances in understanding and treating various forms of cancer but the latest news is in the battle against heart disease.

 Diagnosing Prostate CancerIt is important to detect prostate cancer as early as possible and it is also crucial to see if the prostate cancer will be aggressive once detected.
 Prostate tissue might be a predictor.

-If you’re male and living in Philadelphia, take note: a new list has ranked Philadelphia the third worst city in the U.S. for men.
+New List Ranks Philadelphia Third Worst City For Men In The U.S.If you’re male and living in Philadelphia, take note: a new list has ranked Philadelphia the third worst city in the U.S. for men.